kpagacz/elv/README.md

 `elv` helps you interact with with Advent of Code via your terminal instead of the webpage.
 So far `elv` supports:

+- downloading riddles' description
 - downloading a riddle's input for a given year and day
 - submitting answers to a riddle
+- caching `AoC` responses whenever possible, so you minimize your footprint on `AoC`'s servers

 ## Installation